Tips For Applying for Federal Jobs

 • The job closed before you applied.
 Some USAJOBS ads are only open for a few days.
 Have a set of general documents ready to apply for federal jobs, and then customize them as needed for each job.

-• Your specialized experience wasn’t clear to HR.
-Be explicit about what your experience includes, and don’t be afraid to elaborate as much as you need to.
+• Your specialized experience wasn’t clear to HR, who are not specialists in your field.
+Be explicit about what your experience includes, use straightforward language (such as the language in the USAJOBS ad specialized experience statement) and don’t be afraid to elaborate as much as you need to.
 This is where a lot of good candidates get blocked.

 • Your application package is missing documents.
 Double check before submitting, and frequently log back in to your USA Jobs account to see if HR has flagged any missing documents.